Context Apps

 contextAppConfig.SetIconColor("blue");

-Changing when a context app is displayed, is controlled by a delegate method which is passed a ContextAppVisibilityContext instance.
+Context app visibility is controlled by a delegate that takes a ContextAppVisibilityContext instance.
 This method contains a Source property which holds a reference to the source object that the content app is being displayed on (i.e., an IContent instance).
 It also holds a reference to a UserGroups collection of the currently logged-in user's user groups.
-You can use any value from those to return a boolean result which sets whether to display the context app or not.
+You can use these values to determine when the context app should be displayed.

-By default, Umbraco UI Builder will pre-filter context apps to only display on the tree it is defined in.
-This will be combined with the SetVisibility config to decide when to display the context app.
+By default, context apps are pre-filtered to only appear on the tree they are defined in.
+This default behavior is combined with the SetVisibility configuration to control visibility.

 SetVisibility(Func<ContextAppVisibilityContext, bool> visibilityExpression) : ContextAppConfigBuilder